ADV Reliant: Operational service

 During its voyage to Australia, Reliant supported RAN activities in Fiji and patrolled the exclusive economic zones of the Cook Islands and Samoa.

 As of August 2022, Reliant formed part of the RAN's National Support Squadron.
 Like the other ships in the squadron, she is crewed by civilian mariners employed by Teekay Shipping Australia and a single RAN naval liaison officer.
 In September 2022, the crew comprised 18 Teekay employees and a RAN officer.
 Other personnel will be embarked when needed for specific tasks.
 Reliant is based in Brisbane and is scheduled to operate in the Pacific for 250 to 300 days annually.
 The Australian Defence Force will control the ship, with taskings being determined in consultation with the Department of Foreign Affairs and Trade.

+In March 2023 Reliant was used to recover an Army MRH-90 helicopter that had ditched at Jervis Bay.
+Reliant was one of several ships used to recover wreckage from an MRH-90 that crashed into the sea near Lindeman Island in Queensland during a training exercise in July 2023.